Fife and Forfar Yeomanry/Scottish Horse

-The Fife & Forfar Yeomanry/Scottish Horse is unit of the British Army regiment formed in 1956.
-Originally a regiment in its own right, it is currently a Yeomanry Squadron of the Scottish and North Irish Yeomanry.
+The Fife and Forfar Yeomanry/Scottish Horse is adopted as the C squadron of the Scottish and North Irish Yeomanry as a Light Cavalry Squadron.
+It is a Yeomanry Squadron of the British Territorial Army (Army Reserve).
+It was formed following the amalgamation of The Fife and Forfar Yeomanry and The Scottish Horse regiments.
+Because of the geographic spread of the regiment C Squadron is administered by 51st (Scottish) Brigade.

+The Scottish and North Irish Yeomanry is the only yeomanry regiment that serves in the formation reconnaissance role, equipped with the Scimitar and Spartan armoured reconnaissance vehicles.
+On mobilisation, it would reinforce one of the regular army formation reconnaissance regiments.
+The squadron provided personnel for active service during Operation TELIC, where they served with their regular counterparts in the Royal Armoured Corps.

+The FFY/SH and its antecedent regiments have won numerous battle honours and one Victoria Cross.

 History

 The regiment was formed by the amalgamation of the Fife and Forfar Yeomanry and the Scottish Horse on 1 November 1956.
 In 1967 the regiment was put into suspended animation (and not allowed to recruit).

 In 1969 the squadron was reduced to a cadre strength and became sponsored by 153 (Highland) Transport Regiment.
 The cadre was disbanded in 1975.
-However, the lineage was revived when C (Fife and Forfar Yeomanry/Scottish Horse) Squadron, The Scottish Yeomanry was formed with a reconnaissance role in 1992.
+However, the lineage was revived when C (Fife and Forfar Yeomanry/Scottish Horse) Squadron, the Scottish Yeomanry, was formed with a reconnaissance role in 1992.
 The squadron transferred to the Queen's Own Yeomanry in 1999.

-The unit's guidon was paraded at a ceremony to mark the receipt of the Queen's Own Yeomanry's first guidon from The Prince of Wales in 2007.
+The unit's guidon was paraded at a ceremony to mark the receipt of the Queen's Own Yeomanry's first guidon from the Prince of Wales in 2007.
 The squadron transferred from the Queen's Own Yeomanry to the Scottish and North Irish Yeomanry in 2013.

 The squadron operates in a light cavalry role and is primarily equipped with the Land Rover RWMIK reconnaissance vehicle.